Transfer your data to your new MacBook Pro

 It’s easy to move your files and settings from another Mac or PC to your MacBook Pro.
 You can transfer information to your MacBook Pro from an old computer—or from a Time Machine backup on a USB storage device—either wirelessly, or with an Ethernet cable and adapters.

-Tip: For best results, make sure your MacBook Pro is running the latest version of macOS.
-To check for software updates, click the System Preferences icon in the Dock, then click Software Update.
+Tip: For best results, make sure your new MacBook Pro is running the latest version of macOS.
+Open System Preferences, then click Software Update to check for updates.

 Transfer wirelessly.
 To transfer the data when you first set up your MacBook Pro, use Setup Assistant.
-To transfer data later, you can use Migration Assistant.
-Open a Finder window, go to Applications/Utilities, then double-click Migration Assistant to do a wireless migration.
+To transfer data later, use Migration Assistant.
+Open a Finder window, go to Applications, open Utilities, then double-click Migration Assistant to do a wireless migration.
 Follow the onscreen instructions.

 Tip: To transfer the information wirelessly from your old computer to your MacBook Pro, make sure both computers are connected to the same network.
 Keep both computers near each other throughout the migration process.